harmony-development/harmony-development.github.io/content/docs/protocol.profile.v1.md

 ###### <span class="codicon codicon-symbol-field symbol-field"></span>new_is_bot
 Type: optional `bool`

-new whether the user is a bot or not.
+new whether the user is a bot or not

+Deprecated; see bot service and guest handling in auth.

 <br/>